OPA-Labs/Build-recommendation-engine-with-Amazon-Machine-Learning-in-Redshift/README.md

 2.2.
 Click **Launch Cluster**.

 2.3.
-In the cluster details part,
+In the Cluster details part,
 * For Cluster identifier, type **redshiftdemo**.
 * For Database name, type **redshiftdemo**.
 * For Database port, type **5439**.